Canada Goose (clothing)

-Canada Goose Holdings Inc. is a Canadian holding company of winter clothing manufacturers.
-The company was founded in 1957 by Sam Tick, under the name Metro Sportswear Ltd. Canada Goose markets a wide range of jackets, parkas, vests, hats, gloves, shells and other apparel through various avenues, both wholesale and direct to customer with their own retail stores.
+Canada Goose Holdings Inc. is a Canadian holding company of luxury winter clothing manufacturers.
+The company was founded in 1957 by Sam Tick, under the name Metro Sportswear Ltd.

+The CEO of Canada Goose is Dani Reiss.

 History

-In 1957, Polish-Jewish immigrant Sam Tick founded the company that would eventually become Canada Goose, under the name Metro Sportswear.
+In 1957, Polish-Jewish immigrant Sam Tick founded Metro Sportswear, the company that would later become Canada Goose.
 The company's first products were wool vests, raincoats, and snowsuits.
-Tick's son-in-law David Reiss joined Metro Sportswear in 1972 and introduced a down-filling machine that allowed Metro to more efficiently produce winter jackets.
-By the late 1970s, the company was providing parkas to police, park rangers, and other public sector workers.
-It also sold designs to larger apparel manufacturers like L.L.
+Tick's son-in-law David Reiss joined Metro Sportswear in 1972 and introduced a down-filling machine that allowed the company to more efficiently produce winter jackets.

+By the late 1970s, the company was supplying parkas to police, corrections officers, park rangers, and other public sector workers under the Snow Goose brand name.
+It also sold designs to larger apparel manufacturers such as L.L.
 Bean and Eddie Bauer.
 In 1982, Reiss succeeded Tick as the company's CEO.
 In 1985, Reiss acquired a majority stake in the company and changed its name to Snow Goose.

 In 1997, David's son Dani Reiss joined the company, initially working in sales.
 In 2000, at Dani Reiss's urging, the company changed its name from Snow Goose to Canada Goose.
-The following year, Dani Reiss took over for his father as Canada Goose's new CEO.
-Under Reiss's leadership, the company made an effort to expand into Europe, selling its coats to boutiques in France and Germany.
+The following year, Dani Reiss took over from his father as CEO of the company.
+Under Dani Reiss' leadership, the company discontinued its private label operations to focus mainly on consumer products.
+The business saw rapid growth around the turn of the millennium and revenues increased from roughly $3 million in 1991 to roughly $17.5 million in 2008.